 Students have the right of appeal of actions and decisions of suspension from class and receipt of a failing grade.
 The appeal must be filed with the department head within 5 days of receiving the decision.
-For appeal procedures see UArizona Student Disciplinary Procedures found at the following website https://deanofstudents.arizona.edu/student-rights-responsibilities/student-rights-responsibilities
+For appeal procedures see University of Arizona Student Disciplinary Procedures found at the following website https://deanofstudents.arizona.edu/student-rights-responsibilities